type o negative nation

 Try to be patient....

-My friends were pretty goddamned accustomed to my stupid obsession with those four dicks from Brooklyn by this time.
+My friends were accustomed to my stupid obsession with those four dicks from Brooklyn by this time.

-(He brought an awful lot of it on himself, but that's a different story altogether).
+(He brought a lot of it on himself, but that's a different story altogether).

-Despite Mark's kind gesture, I'd predictably bought my fanboy ass a ticket more or less as soon as the show was announced.
+Despite Mark's kind gesture, I'd predictably bought myself a ticket as soon as the show was announced.

 And this posed something of a problem, because my gigantic boner for this band had basically turned every single person I knew off from them; I knew we'd have trouble finding someone to go with us.
 Mark - who didn't even like metal - was along for the ride, but he sure didn't know anyone who wanted to go.